- The ACG® System Advantage

 Close to 200 million lives are impacted by the ACG System worldwide as health systems, health organizations, insurance companies, accountable care organizations (ACOs) as well as individual clinics and clinicians rely on the ACG System for health care analytics and insights into population health.

 From the beginning, the ACG System has provided a more accurate representation of the health of the general population by transforming health care data into actionable information.

 By capturing the morbidity burden of populations, the Johns Hopkins ACG System helps explain and predict how health care resources are delivered and consumed.
 Click on below categories to explore these different application types in detail, or visit our Applications page to see more application types.

-Two recently published studies applied the ACG System to pediatric populations; one examining health care resource use and the other providing insight into risk factors associated with repeat tests.
+Three recently published studies applied the ACG System to pediatric populations.
+They use the ACG System to measure child health, to examine health care resource use and to gain insight into risk factors associated with repeat tests.